giga-sec/gigaSec-Tech-Notes/3. Notes/NMAP.md

 ### How UDP Scan works
 The lack of ACK bit makes UDP significantly more difficult/slower to scan.

-When a packet is sent to an open UDP port, there should be no response.
-When this happens, Nmap refers to the port as being `open|filtered`.
-It suspects that the port is open, but it could be firewalled.
-If it gets a UDP response (which is very unusual), then the port is marked as _open_.
-More commonly there is no response, in which case the request is sent a second time as a double-check.
-If there is still no response then the port is marked _open|filtered_ and Nmap moves on.
+#### If packet sent to an OPEN UDP port
+Should be **NO RESPONSE**.
+Then **request is sent a second time** as a double check.
+- Thus Nmap refers the port as `open|filtered`.
+- Meaning **Port is open but could be firewalled**.

+If there's UDP RESPONSE (which is very unusual),
+- then the port is marked as _open_.

-When a packet is sent to a _closed_ UDP port, the target should respond with an ICMP (ping) packet containing a message that the port is unreachable.
-This clearly identifies closed ports, which Nmap marks as such and moves on.
+#### If sent to a closed UDP Port
+The target (the one who received the sent packet) should respond with an ICMP (ping) packet containing a message that the port is unreachable.
+Nmap marks it as closed port and moves on.

+,

+### UDP scans are slow but there can be a fix
-Due to this difficulty in identifying whether a UDP port is actually open, UDP scans tend to be incredibly slow in comparison to the various TCP scans (in the region of 20 minutes to scan the first 1000 ports, with a good connection).
+UDP scans tend to be incredibly slow in comparison to the various TCP scans (in the region of 20 minutes to scan the first 1000 ports, with a good connection).
+It's because of the difficulty in identifying whether a UDP port is actually open that's why the slowness exists.

 For this reason it's usually good practice to run an Nmap scan with `--top-ports <number>` enabled.
 For example, scanning with  `nmap -sU --top-ports 20 <target>`.
 Will scan the top 20 most commonly used UDP ports, resulting in a much more acceptable scan time.

 When scanning UDP ports, Nmap usually sends completely empty requests -- just raw UDP packets.
 That said, for ports which are usually occupied by well-known services, it will instead send a protocol-specific payload which is more likely to elicit a response from which a more accurate result can be drawn.